guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 **In large deployment scenarios, mapping hostnames with their Frame Identifier can be very useful to help Analysis, or simply finding the required host.**

+Before the version 1.8.4, the frameID feature was operated against an optional file based lookup table.

+This is has been deprecated and it is now operated against a KVstore collection.

+As well, an embedded interface is provided to edit and update the frameID mapping directly within Splunk web.

+* See the detailed section: :ref:`manage_frameID_mapping`

+**The old fashion file based feature configuration above is left for history purposes:**

 Since Version 1.5.0, a Frame ID feature is included within interfaces, in default configuration the frame ID is mapped to the Serial Number of the host.